Jaeiya/node-ts-template/README.md

 - **/src/lib** should contain all source code that contributes to `main.ts` entry point
 - **/bin** should contain all compiled source and assets - _the dist directory_

+## Default Logger

+A lot of my side projects use some variation of a simple logger, so I thought I would roll my own **very** low-profile [Logger](/src/lib/logger.ts) with sane defaults.
+It is also easily extendable.
+It has `0` dependencies and should meet most basic text-based console logging needs.

 ## Get Started

 ### Install